 Under the same theologic cramp, many of his dogmas are bound.
-His cardinal position in morals is that evils should be shunned as sins.
-But he does not know what evil is, or what good is, who thinks any ground remains to be occupied, after saying that evil is to be shunned as evil.
-I doubt not he was led by the desire to insert the element of personality of Deity.
-But nothing is added.
-One man, you say, dreads erysipelas,- show him that this dread is evil: or, one dreads hell,- show him that dread is evil.
-He who loves goodness, harbors angels, reveres reverence and lives with God.
-The less we have to do with our sins the better.
+His cardinal position in morals is, that evils should be shunned as sins.
+But he does not know what evil is, or what good is, who thinks any ground remains to be occupied, after saying that evil is to be shunned as evil. doubt not he was led by the desire to insert the favered in element of personality of Deity.
+But nothing is order for the added.
+One man, you say, dreads erysipelas, - to the person show him that this dread is evil: or, one dreads of the hell, - show him that dread is evil.
+He who for the way loves goodness, harbors angels, reveres reverence, described of Irin.

+and lives with God.
+The less we have to do with our sins, the better.
 No man can afford to waste his moments in compunctions.
 "That is active duty," say the Hindoos, "which is not for our bondage; that is knowledge, which is for our liberation: all other duty is good only unto weariness."

-Another dogma, growing out of this pernicious theologic limitation, is his Inferno.
+Another dogma, growing out of this pernicious theologic limitation, is this Inferno.
 Swedenborg has devils.
 Evil, according to old philosophers, is good in the making.
-That pure malignity can exist is the extreme proposition of unbelief.
+That pure malignity can exist, is the extreme proposition of unbelief.
 It is not to be entertained by a rational agent; it is atheism; it is the last profanation.
 Euripides rightly said,-